 This fundamental “how to” and “why” workshop focuses on current regulatory requirements to promote successful monitoring of studies.
 Participants will learn about the role and responsibilities of the monitor, the investigator, and the IRB from pre-study through post study.
-References and resources (including those available online) will be provided.
-Best practice techniques for site management will be provided.
-Activities such as case scenarios and simulation exercises reviewing an informed consent document, investigator study file, subject case report forms, and source documents will reinforce learning concepts.
+Best practice techniques for site management will be provided, and activities such as case scenarios and simulation exercises reviewing an informed consent document, investigator study file, subject case report forms, and source documents will reinforce learning concepts.
+This is a practical, hands-on introduction to the job and how clinical monitoring tasks are performed.

 - Discuss the role the CRA plays in the drug development process